-When a loan application goes through underwriting and does not pass it is denied kicked back.
-The underwriter may require certain conditions that need to be meet in order to get final approval.
-If your lender requires conditions, don’t worry this is a common occurrence.
+When a loan application goes through underwriting and does not pass, it is denied kicked back.
+The underwriter may require certain conditions that need to be met in order to get final approval.
+If your lender requires conditions, don’t worry, this is a common occurrence.

-Some of these conditions may be paying off an account, providing extra bank statements or other documents.
-Once these conditions are met the loan is approved, this is also called a conditional approval.
+Some of these conditions may be paying off an account, providing extra bank statements, or other documents.
+Once these conditions are met, the loan is approved; this is also called conditional approval.

 The loan application and all documents are fed into the computer.
-Based on a formula the computer will spit out an approval or denial.
+Based on a formula, the computer will spit out a loan approval or denial.
 The computer offers a black and white approval system.
-If your loan is straight forward you have perfect credit, large down payment, and a low DTI ratio the computer may issue an automated approval.
+If your loan is straight forward, you have perfect credit, large down payment, and a low DTI ratio, the computer may issue an automated approval.

-Since computers can only go by the facts, many loans are initial denied by the automated system.
-When this occurs the loan application is sent to see if the loan meets the underrating guidelines.
-FHA loans in particular are often manually underwritten because they allow borrowers to have bad credit or low income and still qualify for an FHA loan.
+Since computers can only go by the facts, many loans are initially denied by the automated system.
+When this occurs, the loan application is sent to see if the loan meets the underrating guidelines.
+FHA loans, in particular, are often manually underwritten because they allow borrowers to have bad credit or low income and still qualify for an FHA loan.

 Bankrate.com (June 5, 2015) 5 key steps in the mortgage underwriting process